 One of these questions relates to any new windows installed or replaced since the year 2002.
 If there is any then the owner is required to attach the Fensa certificate to support this.
 It is necessary to attach any other equivalent certificates.
 The process will be smoother when these certificates are provided compared to when they are not.
 The sales processes in the absence of a Fensa certificate may take longer as the conveyancers do further inquiries.

-What exactly happens when you do not have a Fensa Certificate?
+What happens when you do not have one?

 The following are reasons why a home could be missing a Fensa certificate: